fmstacco/data-maturity-assessment/README.md

 * [Youtube Code Feature](https://www.youtube.com/watch?v=XnH56whHQqw) - a walkthrough on JavaScript quiz done to practice JavaScript skills.
 [Repository](https://github.com/fmstacco/security-survey).

 * [Qexpert](https://qexpert.com.br/consultoria/data-analytics/) - inspiration for the development of this quiz.

+* [Sisence](https://www.sisense.com/blog/12-questions-to-determine-your-companys-data-maturity/) - inspiration for the development of the assessment.

+* [Hesa](https://www.hesa.ac.uk/support/tools/data-capability/full/assess-maturity) - for the content of the feedback according to the score on Results screen.

+## Questions

+[Qexpert](https://qexpert.com.br/consultoria/data-analytics/) - the questions for this Data Maturity assessment comes mainly from this website.

+[PGS Soft](https://www.pgs-soft.com/data-services/data-maturity-assessment/) - I have also got some questions from this data maturity assessment.

 ## Code